RosettaCommons/documentation/rosetta_basics/PyMOL.md

 #### *Setting Up PyMOL*

-In PyMOL, run the PyMOL-RosettaServer.py script, found at `<path to Rosetta>/source/src/python/PyRosetta/src/PyMOL-RosettaServer.py` (the main directory of PyRosetta).
+In PyMOL, run the PyMOL-RosettaServer.py script, found at `<path to Rosetta main>/source/src/python/PyRosetta/src/PyMOL-RosettaServer.py` (the main directory of PyRosetta).
 This will start the listener and output information about the connection established.
 No further work should be required to view PyMOL\_Mover output from the same computer.